Fresh fears over new Leeds school's future as campaigners launch petition

-Parents fighting for a new primary to tackle a places “black hole” in Yorkshire’s biggest city have vowed to continue their battle amid fresh fears the free school will be scrapped.
+Parents fighting for a new primary to tackle a places “black hole” in Leeds have vowed to continue their battle amid fresh fears the free school will be scrapped.

 Campaigners in North Leeds have revealed they are launching a petition this week, calling on the education secretary Justine Greening to step in and help secure land to allow the long-running project to move forward.